Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Conclusions

 \section{Conclusions}

-This paper provides a detailed comparison between two different approaches to the calibration of implied volatility surfaces: the second-order asymptotic expansion method of \cite{ADSV15}, and a data-driven method based on signatures of rough paths.
-Each methodology has its strengths, and the comparison sheds light on the trade-offs between structure, flexibility, and computational complexity.
+This paper provides a detailed comparison between two complementary approaches to the calibration of implied volatility surfaces: analytical approximations and data-driven models based on signatures of rough paths.
+Rather than viewing these methodologies in opposition, our analysis highlights how they address the calibration problem from different but compatible perspectives, each with its own strengths in terms of structure, flexibility, and computational cost.

-The method of \cite{ADSV15} builds on a model-specific framework—in particular, the Heston model—and derives calibration formulas from an asymptotic expansion of implied volatility using tools from Malliavin calculus.
-When the true market dynamics are indeed Heston (as in our benchmark simulations), this approach achieves excellent accuracy with low computational cost.
-The calibration enjoys a low-dimensional parameter space and relies only on a limited subset of the implied volatility surface, making it robust and highly efficient.

-By contrast, the signature-based method does not assume any parametric form for the volatility.
-Instead, volatility is modeled as a linear functional of the signature of a \emph{primary} process, which can be freely chosen.
-The method is universal and flexible: it learns the volatility structure directly from the data, without requiring explicit assumptions about the underlying dynamics.
-This model-agnostic property is particularly valuable in settings where traditional models fail to capture key features, such as roughness, skew, or term structure nonlinearity.

-Our numerical experiments illustrate this flexibility clearly.
-When the market is simulated under Heston dynamics, the signature-based model achieves a calibration accuracy comparable to the model-specific asymptotic method, with implied volatility errors typically below $10^{-3}$.
-Moreover, when the market is driven by a rough Bergomi model, the signature approach maintains excellent performance, with errors of similar magnitude and stable coefficients.
-The ability of the signature model to learn the surface even in this more complex setting highlights its strength as a model-independent calibration tool.

-From a computational perspective, the full-surface calibration using signatures, with truncation at level $N=3$, takes approximately 90 minutes on a standard desktop (128\,GB RAM, RTX 3080 Ti GPU).
-Local calibration of individual volatility smiles (per maturity) completes in under 4 minutes, making the approach practical for both batch and incremental use cases.
-While we experimented with deeper signatures (e.g., $N=4$) and higher-order interpolation schemes (e.g., cubic splines), the marginal gains in accuracy were minimal compared to the added computational cost.
-The results reported here represent an optimal balance between precision and efficiency.

-It is worth noting that the computation of the matrix $Q(t)$ (required for pricing) involves signature terms up to level $2N+2$, leading to high-dimensional linear algebra operations.
-Nonetheless, the factorial decay property of the signature ensures numerical stability, and modern GPU-based linear algebra routines mitigate the associated costs.

-In summary, while the second-order asymptotic method of \cite{ADSV15} remains a highly effective and computationally elegant solution when its assumptions hold, the signature-based framework offers a compelling alternative for more general settings.
-It combines theoretical rigor with practical flexibility, and its compatibility with modern learning techniques places it as a promising direction for future volatility modeling and calibration.